Skip to content

 Who Is Pavilion Payments Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-US iGaming operators in regulated states.
+• US iGaming operators in regulated states.
 US iGaming and sports betting operators in any of the 11 regulated iCasino states (NJ, PA, MI, WV, CT, NY, RI, DE plus the late entrants) or the 30+ regulated sports betting states.
-Pavilion is the omnichannel default — VIP Preferred handles your cashier ACH, Choice4 gives your players deferred-settlement eCheck for higher liquidity, the iGaming SDK provides cashier UI components, and the CasinoSoft acquisition handles your Title 31/AML/CTR/SAR reporting natively.
+Pavilion is the omnichannel default: VIP Preferred handles your cashier ACH, Choice4 gives your players deferred-settlement eCheck for higher liquidity, the iGaming SDK provides cashier UI components, and the CasinoSoft acquisition handles your Title 31/AML/CTR/SAR reporting natively.
 If you operate at the cage too (Caesars, BetMGM, FanDuel all do), Pavilion is the only US vendor that bridges online and floor with the same patron file.

 Not Recommended For

-Small operators with sub-$1M volume.
+• Small operators with sub-$1M volume.
 Smaller operators processing under ~$1M per month.
 Pavilion's enterprise-only sales motion, 4-8 week technical integration, 8-16 week state regulatory approval cycles and custom-contract pricing model are not designed for small launches.
 Smaller US operators typically reach VIP Preferred indirectly through their iGaming platform provider (which has Pavilion pre-integrated) rather than signing direct.
 If you process less than $1M monthly and need a faster start, work with a platform that already has Pavilion or use an orchestrator like Corefy or IXOPAY that handles US ACH through a third party.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions

-North America
+• North America

 Coverage Analysis